Juniper/nita-cli/README.md

       Running setup.py install for nita-cli ... done Successfully installed nita-cli-0.0.4

-If you are a **developer** and want to test your changes on NITA CLI local, then you can clone the project and then install it with your own changes by running the following command (add -I or --ignore-installed):
+If you are a **developer** and want to test your changes on NITA CLI locally, then you can clone the project and then install it with your own changes by running the following command (add -I or --ignore-installed):

 `sudo pip3 install -I nita-cli/ --no-binary :all:`